clux/shipcat/README.md

   repo: https://github.com/clux/webapp-rs
 ```

-Then, `shipcat` creates a 2 replica [kubernetes deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) for [the sample webapp](https://github.com/clux/webapp-rs), with a [health check](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) to ensure smooth upgrades.
+and `shipcat` creates a 2 replica [kubernetes deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) for [this sample webapp](https://github.com/clux/webapp-rs), with a [health check](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) to ensure smooth upgrades.
 Contacts will be slack notified on upgrades.

 Secrets are managed by [Vault](https://www.vaultproject.io/) and resolved by `shipcat` pre-merge, and pre-upgrade.